-Goiter can be a general enlargement of the thyroid or it can be the result of irregular cell growth that forms one or more lumps (nodules) in the thyroid.
+Goiter is an enlargement of the thyroid gland, which is located in the front of the neck, just below the Adam's apple.
+It can be a general enlargement of the entire thyroid or it can be caused by irregular cell growth that forms one or more lumps (nodules) in the thyroid.
 Goiter may be associated with an absence of changes in thyroid function or with an increase or decrease in thyroid hormones.
-Goiter is a condition in which the thyroid gland enlarges.
-The entire thyroid may grow larger or it may develop one or more small lumps called thyroid nodules.

 Swelling in the neck due to an enlarged thyroid gland is called a goiter.

 Nodules are lumps in the thyroid gland.
 Most are harmless, but you should make an appointment with your doctor as soon as you find a lump or swelling.
-Goiter is an enlargement of the thyroid gland that causes the neck to swell.
+It's important to know that the presence of goiter doesn't necessarily mean that the thyroid gland is malfunctioning.
+Goiter can occur in a gland that produces too much hormone (hyperthyroidism), too little hormone (hypothyroidism), or the right amount of hormone (euthyroidism).
+A goiter indicates that a condition is present that causes the thyroid to grow abnormally.

-Read how psychological symptoms can accompany thyroid disorders and possible treatment and management options I am going to do the Cardiff Half Marathon to raise awareness of hypothyroidism and raise funds for the British Thyroid Foundation.
+Read how psychological symptoms can accompany thyroid disorders and possible treatment and management options.
+I am going to do the Cardiff Half Marathon to raise awareness of hypothyroidism and raise funds for the British Thyroid Foundation.